kevinbogner/EPF/README.md

 **[03/10/2022]**
 - Research on Consensus Layer and Execution Layer.
+- Research on React App.
+- Configured the Layout of React for my project.

 **[02/10/2022]**
 - Created the [draft](https://user-images.githubusercontent.com/114221396/193452397-19a40781-27bc-4218-b08c-5a42183c37e2.png) of how Forkchoice could look like.